 Alcohol – 2.4% of South Africans suffer alcohol dependency with roughly 33% being heavy drinkers *as per recent studies from WHO & BMC Medicine.
 That equates to roughly 20 million South Africans that have a problem controlling their alcohol intake.
 Another shocking statistic from the study done by BMC Medicine is the 10% of ALL deaths recorded each year are attributable to alcohol use.

 ‘Downers’ – Also knows as depressants.
-This category includes Opioids (Heroin, codeine-based painkiller), ‘Benzos’ (Benzodiazepine medications such as various tranquilizers) and ‘Barbiturates’ (sleeping pills and sedatives).
-These have become common place in the workplace due to many people suffering from stress and anxiety getting scripts from their GP or Phycologist for these medications, without warning of their addictive nature.
+This category includes Opioids (Heroin, codeine-based painkiller), ‘Benzos’ (Benzodiazepine medications such as various tranquilizers), and ‘Barbiturates’ (sleeping pills and sedatives).
+These have become commonplace in the workplace due to many people suffering from stress and anxiety getting scripts from their GP or Phycologist for these medications, without warning of their addictive nature.
 Taken as prescribed, these medications might not be problematic at all, but as mentioned above, the misuse thereof can have devastating effects on the person and company. (note: by classification alcohol is included as a depressant)

-Again, one needs to re-evaluate the stereotypical image you might have surrounding a ‘drug addict’ and realize that more often that not, the addict in the workplace may go unnoticed and will be a functioning member of the team.
+Again, one needs to re-evaluate the stereotypical image you might have surrounding a ‘drug addict’ and realize that more often than not, the addict in the workplace may go unnoticed and will be a functioning member of the team.
 It might take a long time to notice that there is a problem with this person.
 But there are signs that should be taken seriously - Extended lunch breaks, missing days of work, leaving early, being overly chatty or seeing major mood swings and personality changes.

 While this could be perceived as a crisis, it could also be viewed as an opportunity to help this person.
-The employeegot hired for their experience and ability to do the job.
-It would, in my opinion, be more beneficial to the employee and to the company to offer help and guidance and support to the person as opposed to vilifying the employee and following disciplinary protocols.
+The employee got hired for their experience and ability to do the job.
+It would, in my opinion, be more beneficial to the employee and to the company to offer help and guidance, and support to the person as opposed to vilifying the employee and following disciplinary protocols.

 Alternative views on addiction

-There was a study done by Bruce Alexander in the late 1970’s at Simon Fraser University in British Columbia, where rats where offered the option of either pure water to drink or water mixed with heroin and water mixed with cocaine.
+There was a study done by Bruce Alexander in the late 1970s at Simon Fraser University in British Columbia, where rats were offered the option of either pure water to drink or water mixed with heroin and water mixed with cocaine.
 The study was conducted with 2 separate living environments for the rats.
 The one environment was an empty cage for 1 solitary rat.
 In this scenario, the rat always chose the drugged water and usually ended up dying from it.
-In the other scenario, the rats were given friends of both sexes, good food, toys to play with and enough space to mate and have fun.
-The rats in this scenario, while still having the option for either pure water or the drugged water, preferred the pure water.
+In the other scenario, the rats were given friends of both sexes, good food, toys to play with, and enough space to mate and have fun.
+The rats in this scenario, while still having the option for either pure water or the drugged water, preferred pure water.

 The way forward for people using in the workplace

 There are 2 ways to deal with addiction and drug use in the workplace.
 The one would be the obvious route of a disciplinary hearing or immediate dismissal depending on the extent of the problem.
 This would force the addict into a potentially further downward spiral and the company would be left with additional costs of job turn-around and training of new staff.
-The other route would be to have an EAP (Employee Assistance Program) that included drug awareness campaigns, random drug testing and a program of assistance to those that feel they may have a problem.
+The other route would be to have an EAP (Employee Assistance Program) that included drug awareness campaigns, random drug testing, and a program of assistance to those that feel they may have a problem.

-With the prevalence of drug and alcohol dependence/addiction in South Africa, I feel that by offering help and assistance to people with drug problems instead of initiating punitive measures, has overwhelming benefits to the person, the company and society at large.
+With the prevalence of drug and alcohol dependence/addiction in South Africa, I feel that by offering help and assistance to people with drug problems instead of initiating punitive measures, has overwhelming benefits to the person, the company, and society at large.